 - Use a sponge that's dampened (not soaking) with the solution to wipe down walls, using a dry cloth to wipe down clean areas as you go.

-- For stubborn stains, apply cleaning product directly to sponge (do not dilute) before gently rubbing on the smudge or mark.
+- For stubborn stains, apply cleaning product directly to the sponge (do not dilute) before gently rubbing on the smudge or mark.
 Be careful using this method because you don't want to remove the paint along with your smudge.

 - Wipe down doors, moldings, and baseboards using the same process as above.